Keep the Information Flowing

 Consumer Action does not intentionally or knowingly collect personal information from children under 13.

 To give you the best possible assistance, we need your full name, city and state of residence, and daytime phone number.
 If your complaint is of major consumer importance, we like to have the option of referring your name to the media (TV, radio, magazine and newspaper reporters).
 However, if you object to being contacted by the media, let us know and we will honor your request.
-If you have provided us with an email, we will send you consumer alerts, however, every email we send you will contain prominent information on how to use our easy opt-out feature.
-Once you have opted out, our email system does not allow us to contact you again.
+On our hotline intake form (consumer-action.org/hotline/complaint_form/) we allow you to join our email list.
+If you join our list, you will find that very email we send you will contain prominent information on how to use our easy opt-out feature.
+Once you have opted out, our email system does not allow us to contact you again at the same email address.
+You may also manage your email preferences by clicking here.

 Bulk publications orders